Philosophy of Service

 GUIDELINES FOR COMMUNITY SERVICE HOURS

-1. Except for Cook Children’s and Tarrant Area Food Bank, all other community service hours will be completed outside of school hours.
+- Except for Cook Children’s and Tarrant Area Food Bank, Operation Christmas Child, Springdale Elementary all other community service hours will be completed outside of school hours, unless approved by Administration.

-2. Projects will be approved for work through a non-profit community organization.
-Hours worked for Candy Stripers or working convalescent hospitals may be allowed but must be pre-approved.
+- Projects will be approved for work through a non-profit community organization.
+Hours worked for Candy Stripers or working convalescent hospitals may be allowed but must be preapproved.

-3. A total of 10 hours per year will be accepted for ministering in your church (playing in the band, helping in a Sunday school class etc.) or for Temple Christian School if no compensation is given.
+- A total of 5 hours per year will be accepted for ministering in your church (playing in the band, helping in a Sunday school class etc.) and/or for Temple Christian School if no compensation is given.
+(Places listed in #1 are counted separately)

-11. The HSO secretary/Mrs. Hall will document and record service hours.
+- The Secondary Office Manager/Mrs. Hall will document and record service hours.

-12. Any hours outside of these guidelines must be approved by the academic committee.
+- Any hours outside of these guidelines must be approved by Administration.